fatima-basharat/Candy-Store/README.md

 # Candy-Store
-A candy store shopping application
+A candy store landing page created to learn more about Typescript and React.

 ## Tech used: